No Products in the Cart

-Based in London, Brendon has been exhibiting in solo and group shows since 2007.
+Based in London, Brendon Marczan is a multidisciplinary artist, exhibiting in solo and group shows since 2007.
 He has presented collections of his hand-crafted, mixed media artworks internationally, with regular shows in London, Dublin and Sydney.

 "I create art as an extension of myself.
 My process, usually combining vivid colors and repetitive pattern is both meditative and exhaustive.
 It is a mental and physical challenge, occasionally numbing my hands and wrists, often forcing my fingers to bleed from overwork.
 I don't pretend that I'm a tortured, starving artist but I do experience anxiety if I'm asked to imagine a time in which I'm not able to express myself through my work.